Ribose-5-phosphate isomerase deficiency: Mechanism

 In the search for an explanation for this rarity, it has been found that the patient has a seldom-seen allelic combination.
 One allele is a nonfunctional null allele, while the other encodes for a partially active enzyme.
 Furthermore, the partially functional allele has expression deficits that depend on the cell type in which it is expressed.
 Therefore, some of the patient's cells have a considerable amount of RPI activity, whereas others do not.

 The molecular cause of the pathology is not fully understood.
 One hypothesis is that ribose-5-phosphate may be insufficient for RNA synthesis.
 Another possibility is that the accumulation of D-ribitol and D-arabitol may be toxic.
+However, Klussman et al. evaluated the toxicity of polyols on a rat neurochip model and concluded that the accumulation of polyols has likely only a secondary effect on brain dysfunction, if any at all.

+In rat prefrontal cortex, mitochondrial superoxide production was elevated with the addition of ribitol, but not with arabitol.
+Furthermore, the activity of three antioxidant enzymes was increased under the influence of ribitol, while arabitol showed no such effect.
+Neither polyol had any impact on the glutathione content in the rat prefrontal cortex.
+Additionally, neither polyol influenced the oxidation levels of proteins or lipids.

+Paradoxically, downregulation of ribose-5-phosphate isomerase in Drosophila melanogaster leads to a fitter phenotype: enhanced tolerance to oxidative stress and extended lifespan.
+Artificial downregulation of RPI has been therefore suggested as a treatment against disease caused by polyglutamine neutroxicity (such as Huntington's disease) but also to counteract normal ageing.

 Diagnosis

 Symptoms include optic atrophy, nystagmus, cerebellar ataxia, seizures, spasticity, psychomotor retardation, leukoencephalopathy and global developmental delay.

+RPI can be diagnosed by gene sequencing or increased polyol levels in blood or urine.
+Patients also present highly elevated polyols in the brain, which can be revealed by proton magnetic resonance spectroscopy.

 Treatment

 There is no current treatment or prognosis for ribose-5-phosphate isomerase deficiency.